cyberark/cpm/README.md

 # cpm

-This Playbook will install the CyberArk CPM software on a Windows 2016 server / VM / instance via Ansible.
+This Ansible role install the CyberArk CPM software on a Windows 2016 server / VM / instance.
 Each task in the role is independent and can be run several times, if the step already occurred then the task will be skipped.